Peter Rose

 I ‘get’ Jackson Pollock, sort of.
 Norman Rockwell makes me squint to find the place where reality and art separate.
 And Monet?
 He makes me crazy with his artistry.
 Poe, and Melville, and Mitchner take me to places and states of mind that I cannot describe.
 And Barefoot Cabernet?
 Where do you find wine like that for under $25 a bottle?
 You don’t.
 Honestly, I’ve had a $275 bottle of 1975 Robert Mondavi Pinot Noir that slayed me, but how do you follow that up the following weekend?
 Sorry, but that’s above my pay grade.

-Though I'm in what is a fairly intense and stress filled job in an industry known for measuring time in "internet time" of 3 for every 1 unit of "normal" time, Peter Rose I try to keep a perspective on things and not let life carry me away.
-I work for a living, but I do not live to work.
+Though I was in what is a fairly intense and stress filled job in an industry known for measuring time in "internet time" of 3 for every 1 unit of "normal" time, Peter Rose I tried to keep a perspective on things and not let life carry me away.
+I used to work for a living, but I never lived to work.
 I work hard, but I also play hard- and more importantly: I make the time to play; to make sure that my life is always fresh.

 The picture at the right here is of my brother Alan visiting 08/03/02.
 I am so blessed to have such a wonderful family.
 It makes all the hard work that I do meaningful and gives me a sense of purpose.
 And having Colin and Marissa made me realize this in a big way.
 Without them, I might have ended up just grinding aimlessly through the motions of living without really realizing what a wonderful world outside of my own little brian there was.

-And because of this, I can detatch from my work and enjoy my life fully Peter Rose through a variety of interests as I have mentioned: sailing, reading, programming, business, writing, cooking, backgammon, history, philosophy, psychology, meditation, and science.
+And because of that, I can detach from the problems of life and enjoy my life fully Peter Rose through the variety of interests I've mentioned.

 Here's a picture of us on vacation to Universal Studios in Feburary of 2003.
 What a great experience these trips have been to share with Colin and Marissa.
 And after a long day of hiking around to all the sites, I park myself in a fold out lounge chair by the pool and read while the kids swim with the biggest decision I have to make is where we will go to eat that night.
 Life is grand!

 But times change, and sometimes so do the players in the game.
-In June 2004 I settled into a beautiful 3 bedroom condo in Dover, continuing to enjoy my work as a web business applications software developer.
-With Colin and Marissa continuing to be the joy of my life, I just try not to take things too seriously.
+In June 2004 I settled into a beautiful 3 bedroom condo in Dover, NH, and continued to enjoy Eastern Illinois University my work as a web business applications software developer, with Colin and Marissa continuing to be the joy of my life, I just try not to take things too seriously.

 Anyway, welcome to my life - such as it is.
 Now, I have to admit to a certain amount of lightheartedness in developing all of the pages on this site, which - by the way - has its root at my family home page.
 Some form quite practical purposes while others... well, let's just say this is all great fun and leave it at that.
 I really enjoy what I do, and I take great delight in squeezing everyone elses toes about it.